nws-cloud/terraform-nws-modules/infra/examples/README.md

 # Examples folder

-This contains a use case examples of NWS modules
+This contains a use case examples of diffent NWS modules